litegraphdb/readme.io/docs/User Authentication/retrieve-tenants-for-email.md

 ---
-title: Retrieve tenants for email
+title: Retrieve Tenants for an Email Address
 excerpt: Retrieve the list of tenants in which an email address exists.
 deprecated: false
 hidden: false